Imagination, Creativity and Innovation

 Our researchers use diverse approaches in order to map multiple perspectives including digital media, audio spatialisation techniques, historic and contemporary empirical research and field recordings, conceptual and theoretical analysis, augmented reality, and specialised on-location composition.
 One focus of our research and creative practice is on the creation of new music, stories, poetry, and other artistic forms to express historic and contemporary narratives and identities.
 Another area of our research looks at the ways creative arts and creative practice are understood, taught, and valued in diverse settings and cultures, including communities, museums and galleries, and public spaces.

 The effect of the work done by our researchers has been wide-ranging and significant, particularly within the local communities and organisations we have collaborated with.
-From Indigenous communities, a variety of galleries and museums, and local government organisations, to the OzAsia Festival and the Adelaide Oval; our collaborations have benefitted the Adelaide community on a sociocultural and economic level via cultural representation, tourism and economic renewal of underused spaces.
+From Indigenous communities, a variety of galleries and museums, and local government organisations, to the OzAsia Festival and the Adelaide Oval; our collaborations have benefited the Adelaide community on a sociocultural and economic level via cultural representation, tourism and economic renewal of underused spaces.

 Our key researchers in this area: